David A. Sherman

 • Development and validation of a portable, neurostimulation-integrated, force measurement platform

-• Corticospinal contributions to motor unit dysfunction in the quadriceps muscle
+• Sensory and corticospinal contributions to motor unit dysfunction in the quadriceps muscle

 • Mapping rate of torque development and force steadiness to neurophysiological impairments